PecanProject/betydbdoc-dataentry/bulk_upload.md

 ### Using the Bulk Upload Wizard

+Once a CSV data file has been composed, you are ready to start an upload using the Bulk Upload Wizard.

 The Bulk Upload Wizard is a sequence of pages designed to guide the user through the process of uploading a data file and having its data added to the database.
 Here is a step-be-step guide to using the wizard.
 This guide assumes you have